 Hydrogen isn't just the most abundant fuel in the known universe, it is the most abundant element.
 Hydrogen is in everything, from the water in our seas to traditional fuels like gas and coal.
 Hydrogen can be used for very clean combustion with zero point-of-use emissions, it can be stored in bulk and it can produce high-temperature heat as well as clean power for automotive and buildings.

-For the purpose of clarity I will attempt to stay on the domestic end of the energy industry, Hydrogen is much more commonly used in manufacture and the chemical field but the advantages for domestic and commercial buildings are the main interest for us.
+For the purpose of clarity, I will attempt to stay on the domestic end of the energy industry, Hydrogen is much more commonly used in the manufacture and the chemical field but the advantages for domestic and commercial buildings are the main interest for us.

 Hydrogen fuel cells have been widely used for commercial and military uses for over fifty years, they are a way to produce very clean electricity with a basic store of pure gas.
 Some fuel cells can be used for heat generation as well as power but the main uses are remote or mobile energy creation.